canjs/canjs/docs/can-guides/commitment/recipes/search-list-details/search-list-details.md

 ### How to verify it works

-You can access the the app's properties using `document.querySelector("character-search-app")` from the console.
+You can access the the app’s properties using `document.querySelector("character-search-app")` from the console.

-You should be able to update the component properties and see the URL update.
-Also, updating the URL should update the properties on the component.
+You should be able to update the element properties and see the URL update.
+Also, updating the URL should update the properties on the element.

 ### The solution

 Update the __JavaScript__ tab to:

 @sourceref ./1-set-up-routing.js
-@highlight 1,11-25
+@highlight 1,11-22

-## Lazy load components ##
+## Lazy load elements ##

 ### The problem

 In this section, we will load the code for each route when that route is displayed.
 This technique prevents loading code for routes a user may never visit.

-The components we will use for each route are available as ES Modules on [unpkg](https://unpkg.com/):
+The elements we will use for each route are available as ES Modules on [unpkg](https://unpkg.com/):
 - [//unpkg.com/character-search-components@6/character-search.mjs](//unpkg.com/character-search-components@6/character-search.mjs)
 - [//unpkg.com/character-search-components@6/character-list.mjs](//unpkg.com/character-search-components@6/character-list.mjs)
 - [//unpkg.com/character-search-components@6/character-details.mjs](//unpkg.com/character-search-components@6/character-details.mjs)